FREE Uber Tax Info Pack

 As GST-registered business owners, however, suddenly GST becomes very important.
 All GST-registered businesses in Australia must pay 1/11th of their business income to the ATO as GST.
 For Uber drivers, this means 1/11th of the Gross Fares, Split Fare Fees, Booking Fees, Tips, and all other amounts that you receive from each passenger.

 GST-registered business pay their GST to the ATO quarterly on a Business Activity Statement, which is like a mini-tax return but just for GST.
-I’ll explain this in a little more details below.
+I’ll explain this in a little more detail below.

 Do Uber Drivers Have to Register For GST?